dgraziotin/docker-nginx-webdav-nononsense/README.md

 # README

-docker-nginx-webdav-nononsense is a Docker image that enables a no-nonsense WebDAV system on the latest available nginx mainline.
+docker-nginx-webdav-nononsense aims to be a Docker image that enables a no-nonsense WebDAV system on the latest available nginx mainline.
 The image and resulting container is designed to run behind a reverse proxy (e.g., the great (jc21/nginx-proxy-manager)[https://github.com/jc21/nginx-proxy-manager]) to handle SSL.
 So, it runs on port 80 internally.

 ## Why no-nonsense?